 - High School (Secondary or equivalent) with five years of relevant experience is required.

-- Relevant experience is defined as experience in programme management, project management, project development, project administration, operation support or administration support.
+- Relevant experience is defined as experience in programme management, project management, project development, project administration or administration support.

 - Computer literacy is required.

 - Fluency in English (speaking, reading and writing) is required.

 - Fluency in Somali (speaking, reading and writing) is required.

 - Please note that the closing date is midnight Copenhagen time